 The new authorities outlawed the Brotherhood, started drafting a new constitution and curbed media freedom.
-The army chief, Abdul Fattah al-Sisi, has announced he will stand as a civilian in a presidential election set for May 2014.
+The army chief, Abdul Fattah al-Sisi, won the presidency in the May 2014 elections.
 His rise has left some fearing an effective return to military rule.Geography and economy

 Egypt's teeming cities - and almost all agricultural activity - are concentrated along the banks of the Nile, and on the river's delta.
 Deserts occupy most of the country.

 The economy depends heavily on agriculture, tourism and cash remittances from Egyptians working abroad, mainly in Saudi Arabia and the Gulf countries.

 However, rapid population growth and the limited amount of arable land are straining the country's resources and economy, and continuing political turmoil has paralysed government efforts to address the problems.